btzy/lieuzhenghong.com/_posts/2020-08-19-a-market-based-mechanism-to-preserve-indonesia's-forests.md

 In brief, the idea is as follows: philantropists can sell a _ticket_ attached to some forested area that pays out _if and only if_ that area remains pristine.
+People would bid on the price of this ticket and the highest bidder would stand to gain (Ticket Payout Price - Price Paid for Ticket).
 With satellite imagery, we can easily tell whether an area has been logged or not, and this would serve as a source of truth.

+## An explanation of the mechanism

 Here's how it would work.
 Suppose we have a philantropist that wants to preserve some area of forest.